We donβt ask you to trust the agent β we prove it executed.

 scripts/

-agent.js # end-to-end proof pipeline
+agent.js # proof pipeline + agent-layer decision gating

 deploy.js # deployment script